 For decades, the United States has accumulated social and economic problems.
 Entire regions of the country suffered from a continual loss of well-paying jobs in manufacturing, due both to technological change and globalization.
 The gap grew between the prosperous big cities and the struggling rural and ex-urban areas.
 Workers without a college education fell ever farther behind those with college.
 When the Great Financial Crisis hit, it sparked an outpouring of anger toward the country’s elites, who appeared not only to have failed to deliver prosperity to large portions of the population, but also seemed not to care.

 Hostility toward the elite, the coasts, and the big cities was harnessed by politicians who turned it in the direction of populist nationalism, standing up for “the people” against the elite.
 The elites had deserted the people, and the people were revolting.
 The elites had built a multilateral, globalized world that enriched themselves and their allies; the people wanted nothing to do with it.
 Donald Trump’s presidential campaign of 2016 harnessed much of the anger that had built up over decades and turned it toward an attack on the foundations of the modern international economic and political order.
-In office, President Trump has eschewed multilateralism, pulled out of treaties and other obligations, attached the WTO and other international institutions, and revived the isolationists’ 1930s call for “America First.”
+In office, President Trump has eschewed multilateralism, pulled out of treaties and other obligations, attacked the WTO and other international institutions, and revived the isolationists’ 1930s call for “America First.”

-Nationalism is the new de facto foreign policy for many nations around the world; even the global hub of the United Kingdom has altered its international stance as represented by the now infamous Brexit decision.
-If nationalism is now the de facto foreign policy, then populism has become the de facto choice domestically; for example, Donald Trump emboldens his base against the ‘radical left’ in America, Viktor Orban routinely invokes ‘Christian’ culture in Hungary, and Vladimir Putin regularly castigates Western liberalism in Russia.
-Meanwhile, despite ersatz calls for greater leadership by the people, demagogic leaders around the globe have only further cemented their control; for instance, China’s Xi Jinping has essentially asserted himself as ‘President for Life’, and Russia’s Vladimir Putin has done the same.
-Finally, new calls for international isolationism resound from Brazil to right here in America, effectively dislodging a massive cornerstone from the international architecture established at Bretton Woods.
+Nationalist foreign policy is the new normal for many nations around the world; even the United Kingdom has reversed its international course with Brexit.
+Domestically, nationalism has been accompanied by populism.
+Donald Trump incites his base against the ‘radical left’ in America, Viktor Orban routinely invokes Christian culture in Hungary, and Vladimir Putin regularly castigates Western liberalism in Russia.
+Meanwhile, demagogues have further cemented their control; China’s Xi Jinping has declared himself President for Life, and Russia’s Vladimir Putin has done much the same.
+Attacks on the international order from Brazil to Americahave undermined the international architecture established at Bretton Woods.

 Interwar interlude?